Tata Power: Operations

-Tata Power has operations in India, Singapore, Indonesia, South Africa, Zambia, Georgia,Mauritius and Bhutan.
+Tata Power has operations in India, Singapore, Indonesia, South Africa, Zambia, Georgia, Mauritius and Bhutan.
 Tata Power Group has its operations based in 20 locations in India.

 The thermal power stations of the company are located at Trombay in Mumbai, Mundra in Gujarat, Jojobera and Maithon in Jharkhand, Kalinganagar in Odisha, Haldia in West Bengal and Bangalore in Karnataka.
 The hydro stations are located in the Western Ghats of Maharashtra and the wind farms in Ahmednagar, Supa, Khanke, Brahmanwel, Gadag, Samana and Visapur.
 The company installed India's first 500 MW unit at Trombay, the first 150 MW pumped storage unit at Bhira, and a flue gas desulphurization plant for pollution control at Trombay.
 It has generation capacities in the States of Jharkhand and Karnataka, and a distribution company in Delhi, servicing over one million consumers spread over 510 square km in the North Delhi.
 The peak load in this area is about 1,150 MW.
 Tata Power announced on 24 July 2012, commissioning of the second unit of 525 MW capacity of the Maithon mega thermal project in Dhanbad.
 The first unit of identical capacity was commissioned in September 2011.

-It also has a distribution company in Ajmer,Rajasthan.And only produces Green Energy in Rajasthan which includes 755 MW of solar energy(Tata Power Solar) and 185 MW of Wind Energy taking total green energy generation to 940 MW.
+It also has a distribution company in Ajmer, Rajasthan and produces Green Energy in Rajasthan which includes 755 MW of solar energy (Tata Power Solar) and 185 MW of Wind Energy taking total green energy generation to 940 MW.

 Tata Power has established a 4.3 gigawatt (GW) solar module manufacturing plant near Tuticorin in Tamil Nadu which is expected to be fully functional by end of October, 2024.